Back to Mary and the Typologies of the Church

 One of the most neglected Marian truths in the modern crisis is that Our Lady is not only tender, sorrowing, and maternal.
 She is also terrible to the enemies of truth.
 Her humility crushes the serpent.
 Her purity rebukes corruption.
 Her obedience unmasks rebellion.
 If is Marian, she must share that same hatred of .
 A that cannot strike error cannot be the true in Marian form.

-This chapter is therefore necessary because modern religion has inverted .
+For that reason, modern religion's inversion of must be answered plainly.
 It imagines that gentleness means refusing condemnation, that patience means leaving poison in circulation, and that mercy means allowing wolves to devour the flock unrebuked.
 Catholic instinct has never thought that way.
 To defend doctrine is an act of mercy.
 To condemn is an act of .
 To refuse both is betrayal.

 Scripture does not give a soft mandate.
 Christ commands the Apostles to teach all nations and to hand on whatsoever He commanded.
 The apostolic writings warn repeatedly against false teachers, corrupt doctrine, fellowship with error, and men who preach another gospel.
 This is not a secondary note.
 It belongs to the very life of .
 Truth is missionary precisely because error kills souls.